bennypowers/bennypowers.dev/posts/form-associated-custom-elements.md

 ```

 Given the right abstractions this approach could be quite productive for
-developers, but ties the controls to javascript.
+developers, but ties the controls to JavaScript.

 ## Creating a FACE

 Form-Associated Custom Elements solves one of the problems that `is` would have
 solved, namely, allowing your web component to participate in native web forms.

 ```js